bloominstituteoftechnology/Sprint-Challenge--Graphs/graph_dfs_debug/README.md

 I'm still trying to learn this stuff, so please don't just fix the code for me.
 Let me know where my bugs are and what you did to fix them, so I can have an easier time watching out for them next time!

 Thanks!

+## Solution
+1. Problem in DFS implementation in `graph.js`.
+Line 131 should be `.unshift()` because stacks are FIFO.
+Line 139 is unneeded.
+2. Line 62: The fill color is not set to the randomized color.
+3. Line 158: The function to randomize is named `onButton`, but the button onClick fires `Button`.
+4. Line 6-8: The size of the graph as defined in `App.js` ->  `xCount` and `yCount` is too small.